Terms and Conditions (version 2)

 - Updated policy on prohibited use to clarify human vs human microbiome data, and the requirement for human microbiome data to be collected under IRB-approved protocol.

 - Added policy on data reuse.
 In brief, all data remains private until a user shares with individual(s), organization(s), or makes a Narrative public.
 Sharing a Narrative within the KBase platform grants fair use but should be accompanied by full credit and attribution in all derived works.
-If a user creates a Static Narrative and requests a DOI, the default license applied is Creative Commons Public Domain (CC0) or the user can request a Creative Commons with Attribution (CC-BY-4.0) license.
+If a user requests a DOI to generate a FAIR Narrative, the default license applied is Creative Commons Public Domain (CC0).
+Alternatively, the user can request a Creative Commons with Attribution (CC-BY-4.0) license for the Narrative receiving the DOI, however all data within the Narrative retains a CC0 license.
 Review the Data Policy section for full details.

 - Added National Microbiome Data Collaborative and Protein Data Bank as data sources.
 Updated JGI data license to link to their policy site.